dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

     nextValidation.setMin(j+1)
 ```

 Interleaving preliminary executions in S-3 with validations avoids unnecessary work executing transactions with higher index than aborted ones.
 For example, in the running scenario above, a batch of preliminary executions may contain transaction 1..4.
 Validations will be scheduled immediately when their execution completes.
-When transaction 4 aborts and re-executes, no higher transaction execution will have been wasted.
+When the 4-transaction aborts and re-executes, no higher transaction execution will have been wasted.

 The last improvement step consists of two important improvements.